 Writer Fired for Uncertain Sources

 Last year, two Boston Globe columnists resigned after reports some column material was made up.
-Patricia Smith admitted to inventing characters in four of her columns.
-Mike Barnicle, long the newspaper’s marquee columnist, resigned amid suspicions he fabricated a column about two children hospitalized with cancer.
+Patricia Smith admitted to inventing characters in four columns.
+Mike Barnicle, long the newspaper’s marquee columnist, resigned amid suspicions he fabricated a column about two children with cancer.